 Leave a gift in your Will

-How do I leave a gift to the hospice?
+How do I write my Will and leave a gift to the hospice?

 Name: St Peter & St James Hospice

 Address: North Common Road, North Chailey, Lewes, East Sussex, BN8 4ED

 If you have an existing Will you’d like to update to include a gift to us, you can use our codicil form.

 We have great working relationships with a number of local solicitors, so if you’d like us to recommend you a solicitor based on your location, please feel to contact us using the form at the bottom of this page.
 Alternatively, you can find a solicitor in your local area here.

 Emergency Will Writing

 We have an emergency Will writing service for those under the care of the hospice who need to make a Will at short notice.